ihannro/AetherTech/README.md

 # 🏢 AetherTech – Modular Inventory, Cart & Order System

 AetherTech is a full-stack modular system designed for retail & product-based businesses.
-It includes authentication, product management, cart services, and customer order processing — all powered by microservices architecture and event-driven communication.
+It includes authentication, product management, cart services, and customer order processing, all powered by microservices architecture and event-driven communication.

----

 ## 📌 System Overview